brehays15/imma-teacha/README.md

 **TODO 3 :**  In TODO 3 we are going to give our hero a bit of a personality

-     // TODO 3 : Add firstName and lastName properties to our person: person.firstName = "Jack";
+     // TODO 3 : Add firstName and lastName properties to our hero: person.firstName = "Jack";
      person.lastName = "Jones";
      console.log("First Name: " + person.firstName);